 The Canadian Pacific holiday train is back!
 Holiday Train shows are free to attend.
 CP asks attendees to bring a cash or non-perishable food donation if they’re able.
 Local food shelves will set up collection stations at each event, with all donations made staying with the local food bank to help people in need in the community.

-The train is back with 13 stops planned for Wisconsin, featuring musicians Alan Doyle and Kelly Prescott.
+The train is back with 13 stops planned for Wisconsin, featuring musicians Tenille Townes and Breland.

 Milwaukee Area Stops